janpekar/autorespond-2.0.6/README.md

     (CAN-2003-0654)

 JK  09/18/2003  2.0.5 fixed invalid exit codes in several places that
       cause qmail to bounce messages wrongly.
       Thanks to Flavio Curti fcu-autoresp@no-way.org for
       identifying further invalid exit situations.

 JKA 24/4/2016 2.0.6 Fixed the message-id's to comply with RFC
-      standard to prevent from getting catched in spam filters due to .blah in message-id.
+      to prevent from getting catched in spam filters
+      due to .blah in message-id.